 The Admissions and Marketing Office

 Mechanical Engineering is recognised as one of the most important engineering disciplines and this course will extend your current knowledge, providing you with a great qualification to further progress your career.
 Do you look at a piece of equipment and immediately want to know how it works, and how it might be improved?
 If so, you are already on your way to becoming a Mechanical Engineer, a future leader within our industrial society, with great employment prospects.
 To enable you to achieve your aims, we can offer a course that:

 •Has a graduate employment or further study rate of over 98%

 •Is taught mainly by Chartered Engineers with substantial industrial experience, who are Fellows of the Higher Education Academy (HEA).

-This course will consolidate your existing knowledge in Mechanical Engineering and extend your abilities through practical work, project work and problem solving activities.
-You will also address the important roles of design, analysis and project management to improve your own commercial awareness.
-You will develop your understanding of the value of mechanical engineering in the design and operation of power stations; in making best use of our sustainable fuels; in the bio-medical industry; and in the manufacturing sector.
+This course offers you a firm grounding in the principles and fundamentals of mechanical engineering through practical work, project work and problem solving activities.
+You will also address the important role of business and financial management.
+You will develop your understanding of the value of mechanical engineering in the design and operation of: power stations; in making best use of our remaining fossil fuels; in the bio-medical industry; rail transportation; and, in the manufacturing sector.

 + Design Analysis

 Finite element analysis is now an integral part of the design process and is often incorporated within solid modelling design packages.
 It is important that users understand the theoretical basis and limitations of FEA if they are to use it effectively.
 This module will provide you with this knowledge and give you experience in using a commercial code of this type.
 You will learn how to justify your analysis and to gather the evidence to demonstrate that your analysis is reliable.
 To help you in this, you will also extend your skills in classical stress and strain analysis.
 The module is assessed using an assignment and an exam.